Tomsk

 Live Kp forecast + visibility map — find out if the lights reach your latitude tonight.

 Each station uses a ground-based VLF receiver to capture the same standing waves between the Earth's surface and the ionosphere.
-Because the stations are thousands of kilometers apart, a signal that shows up on all three is almost certainly a real global event — not local interference.
+Because the stations span three continents, a signal that shows up on all six is almost certainly a real global event — not local interference.

 Capture